asnaylor/e2e-llm-workflows/README.md

 ### Configurations

 We'll fine-tune our LLM by choosing a set of configurations.
 We have created recipes for different LLMs in the [`training configs`](configs/training/lora/llama-3-8b.yaml) folder which can be used as is or modified for experiments.
-These configurations provide flexibility over a broad range of parameters such as model, data paths, compute to use for training, number of training ecpohs, how often to save checkpoints, padding, loss, etc. We also include several [DeepSpeed](https://github.com/microsoft/DeepSpeed) [configurations](configs/deepspeed/zero_3_offload_optim+param.json) to choose from for further optimizations around data/model parallelism, mixed precision, checkpointing, etc.
+These configurations provide flexibility over a broad range of parameters such as model, data paths, compute to use for training, number of training epochs, how often to save checkpoints, padding, loss, etc. We also include several [DeepSpeed](https://github.com/microsoft/DeepSpeed) [configurations](configs/deepspeed/zero_3_offload_optim+param.json) to choose from for further optimizations around data/model parallelism, mixed precision, checkpointing, etc.

 We also have recipes for [LoRA](https://arxiv.org/abs/2106.09685) (where we train a set of small low ranked matrices instead of the original attention and feed forward layers) or full parameter fine-tuning.
-We recommend starting with LoRA as it's less resources intensive and quicker to train.
+We recommend starting with LoRA as it's less resource intensive and quicker to train.

 ```python